Tprrt's Blog

 Build a rootfs

-To build the rootfs, the first step is to create an empty binary blob that will be mounted into a loop device to be formated to create a ext3 filesytem.
+To build the rootfs, the first step is to create an empty binary blob that will be mounted into a loop device to be formatted to create a ext3 filesystem.
 Then the tree can be copied and the rights updated.

 dd if=/dev/zero of=rootfs.img bs=1M count=10